When the Session Collaboration feature is enabled for a remote desktop, you can invite other users to join an existing remote desktop session.

 - Select an invitation method.

-When a session collaborator accepts your invitation and joins the session, the session collaboration feature notifies you and a red dot appears on the VMware Horizon Collaboration icon in the system tray.
+When a session collaborator accepts your invitation to join a Windows remote desktop session, the Session Collaboration feature notifies you and a red dot appears on the VMware Horizon Collaboration icon in the system tray.
+When a session collaborator accepts your invitation to join a Linux remote desktop session, a notification appears in the primary session desktop.

 What to do next